bjente/programmingproject-/README.md

 ### Solution
 I want to make at least three visualizations.
 On the front page, the user is asked how he/she feels: happy, sad or both.

 1. If the user chooses happy, a bar chart about the world happiness scores per country appears.
 If the user clicks on a specific bar, he'll get more insight in the score for that specific country.
-This will be shown in a pie chart.
+This will be shown in a bubble chart.
 There are several variables that contribute to the happiness score of a certain country.
 For example: the extent to which GDP contributes to the calculation of the Happiness Score and the extent to which family contributes to the calculation of the Happiness Score.

 2. If the user chooses sad, a bar chart about suicide rates per country appears.